Story #3209: As a user, I have Repository Versions

 - The object you have access to is guarded against unsafe use.

-#6 Updated by firstname.lastname@example.org over 1 year ago
+#6 Updated by firstname.lastname@example.org about 4 years ago

 The plugin API could include something like this in a module named repository.py (see similar domain object in tasking.py).